 The PMHP model aims to identify those women at risk or currently experiencing symptoms of depression and anxiety at our service sites.

 When women book for maternity care, mental health screening is offered as part of their regular care.
 This is voluntary, and women have the option to decline screening.
 Overall, the PMHP aims for 80% screening coverage.
 About 30% of women attending the PMHP service sites screen positive for psychological distress.

 What is ‘screening’?

 Screening is a strategy used to detect an illness in a large group of individuals, such as mothers attending antenatal clinics.
 Mental health screening is usually done using a questionnaire.
 If someone screens positive (above a cut-off score), it is likely that she has a mental illness, but this is not definite.

-If someone screens negative (below cut-off score), it is likely that she does not have mental illness, but this is not definite.
+If someone screens negative (below cut-off score), it is likely that she does not have a mental illness, but this is not definite.
 Your certainty, in either case, depends on the screening tool used and the population being screened.
 A mental health diagnosis can only be made by a mental health professional or by a diagnostic assessment.